sureindia-in/sagemake-pipeline-cloudformation/sagemaker_fridays/README.md

 Episode 4 - End to end automation with Amazon Pipelines and Amazon CloudFormation

 Episode 5 - Scaling Natural Language Processing with Hugging Face and Amazon SageMaker

+Episode 6 - Cost optimization on Amazon SageMaker

+Episode 7 - AutoML with SageMaker AutoPilot and AutoGluon